hpi-swa-lab/mp-2023-godot/README.md

 # mp-2023-godot

+This repo includes different scenarios resulting from the qualitative study, and VRShell, a general approach to facilitate context switching for VR apps within Godot.
 This repository contains all Godot code / files that were created during the 2023 summer term master project.

 ## How to use this repository